 Toss this CD, it’s pointless!

 An issue with the Chinese receiver is that although it gives you a driver-CD.
-That CD is absolutely useless unless you have windows XP 32-bit you minus well just throw the thing away!
+That CD is useless unless you have windows XP 32-bit you minus well just throw the thing away!
 So if you have a Windows 7 or Windows 8 box.
 The Screen Below is the typical screen you will get!
 Now for those who do not believe me or just want to see what china packed onto this CD.
 I have uploaded an archive of my disc which can be downloaded.
 Click here to access this file.
 NOTE: This was only uploaded for archival purposes and will not be used in any way during this tutorial.
 Also, as of 10/5/2017, this archive has been re-compressed to .7z A.K.A 7-zip for better compression.
 WinRAR can extract 7z files as well.

 No driver update, can’t point to the CD because the OS supported is Windows XP.
 Crap!

-This is because the China Xbox 360 Wireless Receiver is emitting a different hardware ID then the Microsoft one.
-USB\VID_045E&PID_0291 for windows 7 and USB\VID_05C6&PID_9244 for Windows 10.
-Because of this Windows has no clue on what to do about this and Unlike a wired 360 controller or dance pad where it will simply pull its drivers off of Windows Update.
+This is because the China Xbox 360 Wireless Receiver is emitting a different hardware ID than the Microsoft one.
+USB\VID_05C6&PID_9244 for Windows 10 to be exact.
+Because of this Windows has no clue what to do about this and Unlike a wired 360 controller or dance pad where it will simply pull its drivers off of Windows Update.
 It cannot do anything with our Chinese receiver.

 So how do we work around this problem?